 Under A.R.S. § 13-909, if a person was convicted of a charge of prostitution and it is found that their participation was a direct result of being a victim of sex trafficking, then the conviction can be vacated entirely, which is basically expungement.
 In vacating the conviction:

-If you have been convicted of a crime in Arizona, there are reasons why having the conviction set aside can help.
+If you have been convicted of a crime in Arizona, there are two main reasons why hiring an expungement lawyer and having the conviction set aside can help.

 If you are living under the shadow of a prior criminal conviction, speak to an experienced expungement attorney at Feldman & Royle.
 The initial consultation is free.